7 Reasons to Visit Scotland Right Now!

-4. You’ll feel inspired to pick up a new book.
+You’ll feel inspired to pick up a new book after traveling around Scotland.

 Scotland will even encourage reluctant readers to actually pick up a damn book and give it a try (I’m not bitter, nope).
 But, seriously, Scotland’s cities, islands, and countryside all have incredible literary roots.
 For example, I wasn’t kidding when I told you Edinburgh is a literature lover’s paradise.
 In particular, if you love Harry Potter and grew up reading the series, a visit to Scotland is almost like a pilgrimage.
 Book lovers need to visit – even better if you can make the book festival I mentioned in this post.

 You can eat salmon and drink whisky until your stomach explodes.

 Mmm, food.
 I’m all about traveling in order to devour delicious local food.
 Now you may immediately think of Italy, France, or California when asked about foodie destinations, but Scotland’s cuisine is quite delicious too.
 I promise I’m not only talking about Fried Mars Bars either.

 If you enjoy salmon, Scotland’s fish is second to none.
 I think I ate smoked salmon on bagels every single morning on my last visit.
 And to drink?
 You need to enjoy a glass of classic Scottish whisky with a drop of ice cold water in your glass.
 In addition, the breweries around Scotland all have fascinating histories, and each region has its own unique spin on whisky – including different flavors like flowery or smoky.
 Give it a try!

 6. Did I Say Scotland’s Nature Will Astound You?

 The nature will blow your mind because it’s so magnificent.